keik/subarg/README.md

 print(args)
 ```

-And execute belows, then arguments would be parsed like
+and execute belows, then arguments would be parsed like

 ```
 % python example.py --foo bar --buz [ qux --quux corge ]